Benchmarking weak randomness in Quantum and Natural Sources: Introduction

 On the other hand, private randomness, an early recognized quantum resource \cite{Bera2017}, arises from quantum mechanical axioms guaranteeing randomness in specific measurement outcomes.
 Renner and Colbeck's breakthrough \cite{Colbeck2012} defied the Santha-Vazirani limitation, revealing a method to overcome it utilizing statistically independent quantum devices decoupled from the weak randomness source.
 Optimizing this process produced practical protocols using only two devices \cite{Gallego2013, Brando2016}.

 Two primary models underpin private randomness: the Santha-Vazirani source, previously mentioned, and the H$_{\mathrm{min}}$ source \cite{Bouda2014}.
-Our focus is on estimating the privacy level of weakly private randomness, assuming that it conforms to the Santha-Vazirani source.
+Our focus is on estimating the privacy level of weak random source, assuming that it conforms to the SV source.
 However, our developed software could be easily modified to estimate the H$_{\mathrm{min}}$ source as well.
-Notably, recent advances have employed heuristic modeling to characterize heartbeat signals as Santha-Vazirani sources \cite{HeartSV}.
+Notably, recent advances